gizem-kilic/Sales-Analytics/README.md

 ## Data

 The dashboard uses a dummy dataset simulating field sales and vendor transaction activity.
-All data is hashed anonymized.
+All data is hashed and anonymized.

 ---